-Client aged 22 had a licence for 5 years with no infringement notices or other penalties.
+Client aged 22 had a licence for five years with no infringement notices or other penalties.
 She had no criminal record.
 The client drove to a friend’s place, full expecting to drive home later.
 However, she drank some wine and failed to count precisely how many drinks she had.
 Nevertheless, she felt fine to drive – which is often the case whether experienced or inexperienced with alcohol.

 As she drove home, she noticed an RBT unit ahead and pulled in to the kerb.
 She was uncertain as to whether she might be over the limit.
 She failed the roadside breath test and was arrested by police and taken to the local police station for a breath analysis.

 The analysis returned a blood alcohol concentration of 0.09 grams of alcohol in 210 litres of breath, placing her in the mid range prescribed concentration of alcohol under section 9(3)(a) Road Transport (Safety and Traffic Management) Act 1999.
 A certificate was issued pursuant to section 33 road Transport (Safety and Traffic Management) Act 1999 being the evidentiary certificate to prove her reading in court.
 Her licence was suspended on the spot pursuant to section 205 Road Transport (General) Act 2005.

-Maximum penalties include 9 months gaol, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than 6 months.
+Maximum penalties include nine months jail, a fine of up to $2,200 and an automatic disqualification period of 12 months, able to be reduced to not less than six months.
 It is possible to apply for an Interlock Licence and Interlock Device for this type of offence.